Uniform Inference in High-Dimensional Threshold Regression Models: Time Series Threshold Model

 \subsection{Local Projection Inference}

-In this section, we develop the uniform inference theory for the debiased impulse response parameters in the high-dimensional local projection (HDLP) threshold model.
+In this section, we develop the uniform inference theory for the debiased impulse response parameters in the high-dimensional local projection threshold (HDLPT) model.
 We focus on the following local projection threshold regression:

 \scalebox{0.78}{\parbox{0.1\linewidth}{ }}